jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 Mitzi received some gourmet brownies as a gift.
 The wrapper said each brownie was 480 calories, and had 240 calories of fat.
 What percent of the total calories in each brownie comes from fat?
 - 240 / 480 = x
  - x = 50.0%

+# 3.18
+In 2011, the California governor proposed raising community college fees from $26 a unit to $36 a unit.
+Find the percent increase.
+(Round to the nearest tenth of a percent.)
+- 36 - 26 = 10
+ - 10 =  p * 26
+  - p = 38.5%

+# 3.19
+The average price of a gallon of gas in one city in June 2014 was $3.71.
+The average price in that city in July was $3.64.
+Find the percent decrease.
+- 1.9%